Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 * void **pwmSetup (uint8_t center, uint8_t dir)**

-Sets up PWM mode. `center` corresponds to the CMS bits in CR1; `dir` is the DIR bit. `center == 1` selects center-aligned mode, while `dir` selects the counter direction if `center` is zero.
-Sets the ARPE bit in CR1.
-This functions doesn't write into the actual register and is similar to the `setMode` function.
+Sets up PWM mode. `center` corresponds to the CMS bits in CR1; `dir` is the DIR bit. `center == 1` selects center-aligned mode, while `dir` selects the counter direction if `center` is zero (`0` for up, `1` for down).
+Sets the ARPE (auto reload preload enable) bit in CR1.
+This function doesn't write into the actual register and is similar to the `setMode` function.

 * void **pwmChannel (uint8_t ch_num, uint8_t mode, uint8_t plrty [, uint8_t pushpull = 0])**

-Sets up the PWM channel `ch_num`. `mode` is the PWM mode (1 or 2), `plrty` is polarity (0 or 1).
+Sets up the PWM channel `ch_num`. `mode` is the PWM mode (1 or 2), `plrty` is polarity (0 or 1), check `setCCXmode()` above for values.
 Optional `pushpull` argument, if set, will configure the output pin into the push-pull mode; defaul is open-drain.
 This function will initialize the output pin, but won't write anything into the timer registers.

 * void **pwmWrite (uint8_t ch_num, uint16_t val)**